trebor74hr/reedwolf.entities/README.md

-# Reedwolf.rules project
+# Reedwolf.Entities project

-Reedwolf.rules is a [Python](https://www.python.org/) library that extends and enrich existing structured and unstructured data model with declarative constraints and automatic evaluation logic.
+Reedwolf.Entities is a [Python](https://www.python.org/) library that extends and enrich existing structured and unstructured data model with declarative constraints and automatic evaluation logic.

 **This is currently unfinished project.** First feature complete and stable release will include verbose explanation and documentation with examples.

-Reedwolf.rules is first published part of larger **Reedwolf** project which aims solving common software design and implementation tasks in more-or-less unique way.
+Reedwolf.entities is first published part of larger **Reedwolf** project which aims solving common software design and implementation tasks in more-or-less unique way.

-# Rules Components
+# Components

-## Building blocks of rules
+## Building blocks

-Building blocks of rules are:
+Building blocks are:

- * CONTAINERS  - are top-level objecs, can contain components or same/lower level containers.
-Rules is top object.
+ * CONTAINERS  - are top-level objecs, can contain components or same/lower level containers. **Entity** is top object.
  * EXTENSIONS  - specialized components used for one/many to one/many inner
                data structures.
  * COMPONENTS  - can be embedded into Container (contains)